 Level 3— Valuations derived from valuation techniques in which one or more significant inputs or significant value drivers are unobservable.

-In March 2020, the Company settled the derivative contract by replacing the derivative contract with a fixed payment obligation that required a payment of $5.5 million due on April 30, 2020 and six equal payments beginning in October 2021 totaling $17.6 million.
-The Company recognized $5.5 million of income from the decrease in fair value on the derivative contract from January 1, 2020 through March 19, 2020 and also recognized a gain of $512,000 on the derecognition of the derivative contract.
-The fixed payment obligation was amended in April 2020.
-Under the amendment, the amended fixed payment obligation, required the Company to pay a total of $24.8 million, including a payment of $4.5 million by the Company in June 2020, and six equal installment payments beginning in 2022 totaling $20.3 million.
+In March of 2020 the Company settled the derivative contract by agreeing to a payment of $5.5 million due on April 30, 2020 and six equal payments beginning in October of 2021 totaling $17.6 million.
+The Company recognized $5.5 million of income from the decrease in fair value on the derivative contract from January 1, 2020 through March 19, 2020, and also recognized a gain of $512,000 on the derecognition of the derivative contract.
+The derivative forward contract was amended again in April 2020.
+Under the amendment, the contract was replaced with a fixed payment obligation, whereby the Company agreed to pay the counterparty a total of $24.8 million, which included a payment of $4.5 million that the Company paid in June 2020, and six equal installment payments beginning in 2022 totaling $20.3 million.

-The fair value of the derivative forward contract reported at December 31, 2019, and in March 2020, just prior to its derecognition,was primarily based upon the notional amount and the forward strip market prices of Ultra Low Sulfur Diesel and was reduced by the fair value of the call option.
+The fair value of the derivative forward contract is primarily based upon the notional amount and the forward strip market prices of Ultra Low Sulfur Diesel, and is reduced by the fair value of the call option.
 The forward strip market prices are observable.
-However, to determine the fair value of the call option, Company used the Black’s 76 option pricing model.
+However, to determine the fair value of the call option, the Company used the Black’s 76 option pricing model.
 As a result, the contract as a whole is included in the Level 3 of the fair value hierarchy.

 The Company’s mandatorily redeemable equity instruments of its subsidiary are also measured at fair value on a recurring basis.
 See Note E - Debt for more information.

-The derivative liability discussed herein was derecognized in the first quarter of 2020, and the Company had no derivative liabilities in the quarters ending June 30, 2020, September 30, 2020 and December 31, 2020 respectively.
-The following presents changes in the derivative liability for the years ended December 31, 2020 and 2019:
+The derivative liability discussed herein was derecognized in the first quarter of 2020, and the Company had no derivative liabilities in the quarter ending March 31, 2021, respectively.
+The following presents the change in the derivative liability for the three months ended March 31, 2020:

-The following presents changes in the mandatorily redeemable equity instruments of subsidiary (Class B Units) through December 31, 2020:
+The following presents changes in the mandatorily redeemable equity instruments of subsidiary (Class B Units) through the three months ended March 31, 2021 and the year ended December 31, 2020:

 Management uses estimates and assumptions in preparing financial statements.
 Those estimates and assumptions affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities, and reported revenues and expenses.
-Significant estimates used in preparing these financial statements include a) valuation of common stock, warrants, and stock options, b) the estimates assumed in determining the value of the derivative transactions, c) estimated useful lives of equipment and intangible assets, d) the estimated costs to remediate or clean-up the refinery site, and the inflation rate, credit-adjusted risk-free rate and timing of payments to calculate the asset retirement obligations, e) the estimated costs to remediate or clean-up identified environmental liabilities, f) the estimated future cash flows and the various metrics required to establish a reasonable estimate of the value of the Class B Units, and g) the allocation of the acquisition price of the Bakersfield Biorefinery to the various assets acquired.
+Significant estimates used in preparing these financial statements include a) valuation of common stock, warrants, and stock options, b) estimated useful lives of equipment and intangible assets, c) the estimated costs to remediate or clean-up the refinery site, and the inflation rate, credit-adjusted risk-free rate and timing of payments to calculate the asset retirement obligations, d) the estimated costs to remediate or clean-up identified environmental liabilities, e) the estimated future cash flows and the various metrics required to establish a reasonable estimate of the value of the Class B Units, and f) the allocation of the acquisition price of the Bakersfield Biorefinery to the various assets acquired.
 It is at least reasonably possible that the significant estimates used will change within the next year.

 |Income/Loss Per Common Share